bysaar/Entropy-Score/README.md

 The main goal of the simulation is to test the correctness and efficiency of the suggested method to differentiate between DDoS attacks and flash crowd scenarios.

 ## Detection Algorithm
-- **Phase 1**: Incoming packets will be divided into groups according to 'Distance' parameter and their IP addresses.
+- **Phase 1**: Incoming packets will be divided into groups according to the 'Distance' parameter and their IP addresses.

 - **Phase 2**: Entropy calculation of the system which is done according to Equation 1. in the article: